TIP-Global-Health/eheza-documentation/content/docs/chw-nutrition.md

 {{< media image_path="uploads/chw-nutr-photo.png" >}}

+You can also see a group nutrition encounter at the community level in action [here.](https://www.youtube.com/watch?v=ICzO0VbQ0dA)

 **Nutrition Home Encounter**

 At the CHW level, E-Heza also supports Nutrition Home Visits.
 This type of encounter has four activities: feeding, caring, hygiene, and food security.